-When it comes to gym design, choosing flooring is easily forgotten.
-Our customers regularly acknowledge after the fact, that they wish they’d given the choice more consideration at the outset to reduce fit out cost later and future-proof their spaces.
+When it comes to gym design, choosing to the flooring is easily forgotten.
+Our customers regularly acknowledge after the fact, that they wish they’d given the choice more consideration at the outset to reduce fit-out cost later and future-proof their spaces.

 Since it’s not a cheap exercise to start afresh, here Steve Shaw, Head of UK + Ireland for PAVIGYM, outlines some quick considerations, that are easy to remember and help you make straightforward choices about your flooring early on, save money later, and best complement the look and the feel of your new space.

 1. WHERE YOU LAY IT DOWN

 First up, think about what happens in the areas where your new flooring is going to go.
 Sounds obvious, right?
 But a dozen times over, we have seen this get missed and it can result in an early replacement of a young floor.

 It is possible to broadly categorize your list of activities into Technical or Non-Technical Areas.
 Start with each Technical Area – or “fitness space” – first.
 When it comes to flooring, these are your priority areas, in particular, any functional training and free-weight spaces, which you have designed.